nicoespeon/abracadabra/CONTRIBUTING.md

 1. Clone the repo: `git clone git@github.com:nicoespeon/abracadabra.git`
 1. Go into the cloned repository: `cd abracadabra`
 1. Install dependencies: `yarn install`

 The project uses [TypeScript][typescript], [Jest][jest] for the tests and [Prettier][prettier] for the formatting.

 ## Run the tests

-You can run tests with `yarn test`.
+You can run unit tests with `yarn test`.

 To run tests in watch mode, use `yarn test --watch`.